Access to HE Online

 • Be able to apply an offender profiling technique

-• Be able to develop and plan an extended essay on a chosen topic relevant to your Diploma title
+• Be able to develop and plan an essay about a topic from the field of Criminology Studies

 • This unit requires you to build a portfolio of evidence which covers a range of different study skills.
 The different elements of the portfolio will be a combination of work that you have already completed as part of your programme, as well as reflective and evaluative commentary.